MagooPixel/magicst-carpet-addition/README.md

 add some things for minecraft

 ## How to use this?
-run `./gradlew build` in powershell or any terminal
+- Enter `./gradlew build` in powershell or any terminal

 ## License